nirvus/infra-recipes/README.recipes.md

-  core_task (str): The swarming task ID of the task running core tests. booted_task (str): The swarming task ID of the task running booted tests. build_dir (Path): A path to the directory containing build artifacts. timeout (str): A timeout formatted as a Golang Duration-parsable string.
+  core_task (str): The swarming task ID of the task running core tests. booted_task (str): The swarming task ID of the task running booted tests. build_dir (Path): A path to the directory containing build artifacts.

 &mdash; **def [GenerateQEMUCommand](/recipes/zircon.py#151)(target, cmdline, use_kvm, blkdev=''):**